A Dang Good Clean, For Your Dang Good Place!

 It is essential to be aware of the pitfalls that may come up when embarking on your project to organize the home.
 Knowing what might sabotage your efforts will help you avoid them.
 Here are a few:

-- Avoiding daily routines that make cluttering worse.
+• Avoiding daily routines that make clutter worse.

-- Holding on to things for a yard sale – is a lot of work.
+• Holding on to things for a yard sale –yard sales are hard work.

 How Often should you Organize the Home?

 Should you organize the home once and be done?
-Probably not.
-It helps to consciously think about decluttering so that a mess doesn’t creep up on you before you know it.
+Perhaps not.
+It helps to think consciously about decluttering so that a mess doesn’t creep up on you before you know it.
 Telling yourself that everything needs “its place" will help.

-Inevitably there will be times where a bit more effort is needed.
+Inevitably, there will be times when a bit more effort is needed.
 Seasons are a great trigger.
 Triggers such as:

 You may wish to box things up according to the seasons.
-Perhaps coats and boots are only needed in the winter.
+Perhaps you only need some coats and boots in the winter.
 Or you may wish to alternate between summer and winter clothes, giving you more wardrobe space.

 Perhaps you wish to create daily or weekly organization habits or simple resets.
 The Crowned Goat has a 52-week challenge to simplify and organize the home.
 You may wish to set an ongoing organization task each month, or perhaps you prefer a full reset once a year, giving you a Clean Start in January.